purduelamm/purduelamm.github.io/_portfolio/MS-DPT.md

 <a href="https://drive.google.com/file/d/1LQyA4sq_oKebqDFc3Gnt5M3VG4GPoY-2/preview" class="btn btn--primary btn--large"><i class="fas fa-video" style="font-size:36px"></i> IFAC Conference</a> &emsp;
 <a href="https://github.com/kidpaul94/MS-DPT" class="btn btn--primary btn--large"><i class="fab fa-github" style="font-size:36px"></i> Code</a>

-{% include gallery caption="The MS-DPT architecture: The system detects symmetrical objects without any texture using ASUS Xtion Pro
+{% include gallery1 caption="The MS-DPT architecture: The system detects symmetrical objects without any texture using ASUS Xtion Pro
 Live on the Human Support Robot (HSR).
 Masks generated from a CNN with an RGB image are overlaid on a depth image to construct partial point clouds with labels.
 Each point cloud goes through a registration process to estimate poses of the objects with respect to the robot’s base.
 These poses are fused with the robot’s odometry to enhance their accuracy." %}

 # Abstract